 "The most amazing moment of my whole life".

-In fact, with his right hand, he manages to partialize the kart's intake even when cornering, while the others can only do it on the straights, when the right hand goes on the carburetor and the left remains on the steering wheel.
+In fact, with his right hand, he manages to partialize the kart's intake even when cornering, while the others can only do it on the straights when the right hand goes on the carburetor and the left remains on the steering wheel.

 In 1981 Ayrton took two important steps in his life: heedless of the perplexities of his parents, in February he married Lilian Vasconcelos Sousa, with whom he decided to move to England, to take another step in his sports career, that is to abandon the kart to devote himself to single-seaters, despite still trying to win in 1981 in Parma, arriving however fourth because in possession of a kart with a 127 cm³ engine against the new 135 cm³.

-In order to race, Ayrton sells the car, the computer, the boat, and everything in his possession.
+To race, Ayrton sells the car, the computer, the boat, and everything in his possession.
 Contracted by the Van Diemen team, led by Ralph Firman, Ayrton competes in Formula Ford 1600, where everyone has to bow to his overwhelming power from the first race at Brands Hatch.

 On the historic British circuit, the rain comes out, the perfect condition to enhance Ayrton's abilities, who manages to beat everyone easily: twelve wins, eighteen podiums and a swept championship.
 But not all that glitters is gold.
-Ayrton shows serious personality problems, in this case there is excessive hostility towards his colleagues, both on and off the track.
+Ayrton shows serious personality problems.
+In this case, there is excessive hostility towards his colleagues, both on and off the track.

 "We were both children playing mum and dad.
 It's true, I didn't adapt abroad and I knew that Beco wouldn't change his plans for anything in the world".